 Can I use my dog's flea and tick prevention on my cat?

 If the accidental topical application of dog flea and tick prevention occurs, immediately bathe the cat using dish soap and water and then seek immediate veterinary care.
 If your cat ingests oral dog flea and tick prevention seek immediate veterinary care.

-Check out Spot’s Preventive Care coverage* options, which can reimburse pet parents for preventive measures for fleas and Lyme disease (which can be carried by ticks).
+Check out Spot’s Preventive Care coverage options for a little extra cost per month, a type of pet insurance which can reimburse pet parents for preventive measures for fleas and Lyme disease (which can be carried by ticks).